AntonioMarcel/odin-project-bootcamp/flexbox/README.md

 # Flex-shrink
 - Applied when overflow happens.
 - Flex items with higher flex-shrink will shrink more than the others.
-- If container not fixed, flex shrink applies as well: https://codepen.io/TheOdinProjectExamples/pen/JjJXZVz .
+- If container not fixed, flex shrink applies as well: https://codepen.io/TheOdinProjectExamples/pen/JjJXZVz.

+# Flex-basis auto and 0
 - flex-basis: auto → base size comes from content or width.
 - flex-basis: 0% (or flex-basis: 0) → base size is zero, so all growth comes only from flex-grow.

+# Flex 1 and flex auto
-- flex: 1 -> shorthand for: flex: 1 1 0;
+- flex: 1 -> shorthand for: flex: 1 1 0.
-- flex: auto -> flex: 1 1 auto;
+- flex: auto -> flex: 1 1 auto.

-defaults for each one???
+# In practice
+- You will probably mostly end up using flex: 1 and flex-shrink: 0.

+# Flex none and flex initial
+- flex: none → /* shorthand = 0 0 auto */ “Don’t touch me, I’ll stay my size.”
+- flex: initial → /* shorthand = 0 1 auto */ “I won’t grow, but you can shrink me if needed.”